DragonComputer/Dragonfire/README.md

 Dragonfire: OK I WILL LEARN THAT YOUR PLACE OF BIRTH IS TURKEY.
 _______________________________________________________________

-You: WHAT IS MY PLACE OF BIRTH
+You: WHERE IS MY PLACE OF BIRTH
 Dragonfire: TURKEY
 _______________________________________________________________